AngelaIp/add-ssrs-reports-to-vault/README.md

-# How to get files from the SSRS Report Server
+# Get report files from the SSRS Report Server and store them in new Document in Aras Innovator

 ## Description

-Aras offers the ability to create reports by using the SQL Server Reporting Services (SSRS).
+Aras Innovators offers the ability to create reports by using the SQL Server Reporting Services (SSRS).
 The connection to the report server is done via the rsgateway.aspx.

 If reports have to be generated and stored automatically, the following issue arise: